aws/aws-encryption-sdk-dafny/README.md

 ## Building

-To build, the AWS Encryption SDK requires the most up to date version of [dafny](https://github.com/dafny-lang/dafny) cloned as a sibling directory of this one.
+To build, the AWS Encryption SDK requires the most up to date version of [dafny](https://github.com/dafny-lang/dafny), cloned and built (as described [here](https://github.com/dafny-lang/dafny/blob/master/INSTALL.md)) as a sibling directory of this one.

 Building and verifying also requires [dotnet 3.0](https://dotnet.microsoft.com/download/dotnet-core/3.0).